 For the first month of service, we found that the Onboarding cohort was performing significantly better.
 Churn was 19% lower, and minutes watched was 34% higher.
 This suggested to us that Onboarding had significant potential to improve early-life churn and engagement.

-However, this was just the beginning.
+However, this was just the start.
 Sustaining that momentum over the long-term would require additional tactics.
 Between content, personalization, and advertising, there were a multitude of opportunities to improve our service to be even more compelling for subscribers.

 Ultimately, the development of onboarding was a big milestone in Hulu history — for the first time we were able to learn about a user's favorite shows a priori, and deliver a personalized experience from day one.
 The onboarding experience has continued to evolve at Hulu, and expanded into the sign up flow across all platforms.